 I was involved in everything from logistics of starting a company to researching and implementing new methods of pedagogy and curriculum design and designing the curriculum together with our mentors.
 225 Academy was my first venture into entrepreneurship, and practical first-hand training in managing teams, delivering workshops, curriculum design.

 A Science Background: Genetic Engineering @ Imperial College London

-From September 2014 - June 2016 I worked full time in a genetic engineering laboratory as a Researcher of Synthetic Biology at Imperial College London, designing experiments and creating solutions to an unsustainable world in the form of cell bio-factories.
+From September 2014 - June 2016 I worked as a genetic engineer full time in a biotechnology laboratory as a Researcher of Synthetic Biology at Imperial College London, designing experiments and creating solutions to an unsustainable world in the form of cell bio-factories.
 These bio-factories could one day produce our fuels, and high value products like cosmetics, bioplastics, and even help change our unsustainable food system.
 At Imperial I also contributed towards undergraduate teaching, in the form of designing metabolic engineering practical classes, delivering lectures, and supervising two undergraduate students, and one Master’s student.
 I have also been lucky enough to collaborate with our neighbours at the Royal College of Art to run workshops at the intersection of synthetic biology and art/design, and deliver talks that combine science and sustainability.

 I offered classes in mindfulness and meditation approaching the topic from the place of neuroscience and human evolutionary psychology.

 Below is a video I recorded for students from the Bombay International School after delivering a 225 Academy 5-day programme — they made me promise I would push through my awkwardness on camera and record one of my meditations for them!
 Enjoy…